The Days of the Week

 Leap years must follow two criteria.
 They must be divisible by 4, but they cannot be divisible by 100 unless they are also divisible by 400.

-For example, even though 2100, 2200, and 2300 are divisible by 4, they are not leap years because they are also divisible by 100.
-But 2000 and 2400 are leap years since they are not only divisible by 4 and 100, they are also divisible by 400.
+For example, even though 1700, 1800, and 1900 are divisible by 4, they are not leap years because they are also divisible by 100.
+But 1600 and 2000 are leap years since they are not only divisible by 4 and 100, they are also divisible by 400.
 However, all years that are divisible by 4 that are not divisible by 100 or 400 are leap years.
-2364 is a leap year.
+Thus, 1936 is a leap year.

 So, is 2003 a leap year?
 Let’s divide 2003 by 4.